Apparently, Standard Chartered took a leaf out of Singtel’s and Starhub’s marketing playbook with its latest credit card

 Another condition that you have to meet to get hold of your miles is to pay the annual fee of the X Card.
 From the T&Cs:

 According to the T&Cs: “The X Cardholder will be charged with an annual fee of S$695.50 (including GST) and the supplementary X Cardholder will be charged with an annual fee of S$107 (including GST) in the first year and every subsequent year.
 This annual fee is strictly not waivable in the first year and every subsequent year, for as long as the principal X Card and supplementary X Card is active.”

 It’s definitely high enough to seriously give anyone pause, no matter how attractive the miles promotion is.

-If you want to justify paying the annual fee as the price of those bonus miles, it works out to about 0.7 cent per mile.
-(This doesn’t factor in the “opportunity cost” of charging $6,000 to this card instead of a cashback credit card.)
+If you want to justify paying the annual fee as the price of those bonus miles, it works out to about 2.3 cents per mile.

 Whether or not that’s worth it depends on your personal valuation of a mile.
 Among the miles community, the value of a KrisFlyer mile is generally thought to hover around the 1.9 cent mark, but opinions differ greatly.